 Lighting a candle or using oils can help you relieve stress, this is what you called ‘aromatherapy’.
 Aromatherapy has been effortless yet effective in helping you with anxieties.
 Aromatherapy will expose your senses to a fragrant and calming chemical such as essential oils that will affect your hormone production, your brain, and reduce your stress levels.
 Burning scented candles or essential oils can quickly alleviate your stress and anxiety.

 It is more effective when you both stimulate your sense of touch and sense of smell.
 You can massage essential oil or put it in the warm bath to soak to your skin and circulate in your bloodstream.
 Rubbing it in you will lessen your blood flow and circulation.
 Moreover, massage will improve the effect since you are combining two stress-relieving methods.
 You can try to use CBD Oil, it induces a soothing and calming effect but doesn’t get you high and will probably be one of the most effective oils you can use.
+Make sure you know how CBD works before buying it, so you know why it works.
 For stimulating your sense of smell, use scented oils and candles that are appealing to you.
 The popular scents are lavender, rose, peppermint, chamomile, and lemon balm.
 It will improve your sleep quality too, remember to unlit the candle or your oil diffusers when you are sleeping.

 Spend time with your loved ones